 Our Pupil Premium Strategy will support disadvantaged pupils through high-quality first teaching.
 This has been evidenced to be impactful at reducing the gap in attainment and will ensure that even high attaining pupils achieve their potential.
-Clear formative and summative assessments will ensure children's learning is supported appropriately and any gaps are filled prior to new learning added.
+Clear formative and summative assessments will ensure children's learning is supported appropriately and any gaps are filled prior to new learning being added.
 Specialist teachers are used in certain subjects, such as languages and music, ensuring the curriculum is accessible to all pupils.
-As part of the recovery funding, pupils are also being supporting with a tutoring program from the University Trust of which we are part.
-The activities we have outlined in this statement is intended to support their needs, regardless of whether they are disadvantaged or not.
+As part of the recovery funding, pupils are also being supported with a tutoring program from the University Trust of which we are part.
+The activities we have outlined in this statement are intended to support their needs, regardless of whether they are disadvantaged or not.

 All pupils' wellbeing is a high priority in our school.
-This is supported through our highly-trained ELSA team and pupils are supported with managing their emotions with a solution focus.
+This is supported through our highly-trained SEMH team, and pupils are supported with managing their emotions with a solution focus to difficulties they experience.
 This supports pupils with developing resilience, build positive relationships and reflectiveness.
-Alongside our full accredited Forest Schools offer, this pupil-centred inspirational learning process offers opportunities for holistic growth through regular sessions.
+Alongside our Woodland and forest wellbeing offer, this pupil-centered inspirational learning process offers opportunities for holistic growth through regular sessions.
 It is a long-term program that supports play, exploration and supported risk taking.